 © Frank Eberhard

 There are three ways to join our programme: as a fellow (working full-time on the dissertation project), as an associate (researchers who already work in a third-party funded project at the GIGA) or as a visiting doctoral student.
 Further details are provided here.
-If you want to join the programme as a fellow, you need to apply to the yearly call for applications (published by the end of each year, usually in November).
+If you want to join the programme as a fellow, you need to apply to the yearly call for applications (The call for application to join the GIGA Doctoral Programme is now open until the 31st of January 2020).
 If you want to work at the GIGA and pursue a doctoral degree at the same time as an associate, you should regularly check for open vacancies on the GIGA’s website here.

 No, the GIGA does not provide funding for doctoral students.
 If you want to join the programme as a fellow, you are expected to apply for external funding, for example from the German Academic Exchange Service (DAAD) or from other foundations (a list of foundations and institutions that offer scholarships is provided here).
 Associates who are already working in a third-party funded project are financed by the respective project.